Huegoxaga/notes/cloud-services/aws.md

   7. run `ask deploy`, to deploy the skill by uploading skills in the project folder to the Alexa Developer Console and Creating AWS Lambda instance.
   8. run `ask simulate -l en-US -t "voice command for testing"`, to test the skill.

+#### Modification

+- To change skill name, go the distribution and change the `Public Name`.
+- To support a new language, add a new language in the dropdown menu, copy the JSON setting from an existing language model, translate it then paste it in the new language model.
+Then process the backend code using `i18next`.

+#### Coding

+- Backend code for Alexa skill can be written in Node.js or python.

+#### Coding in Node.js

+- `index.js` is the entry point.

+  - It consists of one handler for each Intent.
+    - Each handler has a `canhandle()` method that determine which intented is requested.
+      - `canhandle()` method will return true if the correspoding intent is requested.
+    - The `handle()` method will process the request.
+      - It can also return another intent and it is called intent chaining.
+      - It can call another handler to make code effecient.
+  - The `handlerInput` is an object that contains info about the user request.
+  - It has two types of Interceptors.
+    - Request interceptors will run right before the all handlers process the requests.
+    - Response interceptors will run right after the all handlers process the requests.
+      - They use the `.process()` method to add additional info for into the `handlerInput` object.
+  - Everything needs to be registered at the bottom of the file, there are two options.
+    - If using `Alexa.SkillBuilders.custom()`.
+Everything needs to be added manually.
+Developer has the control of the structure.
+    - If using `Alexa.SkillBuilders.standard()`.
+It registers many function by default.

+- `package.json` controls the dependency for the skill

+  - Add records in the file and then build will automatcally install the dependency for the skill project when running on AWS Lamdba.

+- Useful Dependencies
+  - The `i18next` determines the language set on the user device, then use a helper function created in the request interceptor to get strings from the `languageStrings.js` in corresponding language.

 #### Additional Features

+- To store data use the attribute manager and register a persistent adapter.
+  - Session Attributes are passed along with the requests and responses while a seesion is open.
+  - Persistent Attributes are data stored in S3.
+  - When using Alexa-Hosted Template, in the code page click the S3 link to view the saved files.
 - Work with DynamoDB, [Click](https://github.com/dabblelab/alexa-dynamodb-skill-template) to see the template file, edit and create DynamoDB table as required by the Lambda instance.
 Make sure Lambda has the permission to access the DynamoDB table.
+- Work with ASK APIs

+  - Needs to register the `.withApiClient(new Alexa.DefaultApiClient())` at the bottom of the `index.js` file if using custom skill builder.
+  - Access permission info from `ServerClientFactory`.
+  - The customer API returns the user info only when the permission is required in the build page, permission tab in the developer console, and the user permission is given after the propmt or in the Alexa App or `alexa.amazon.com`.
+  - The setting API returns info like the device location.
+  - Reminder API remind the user for a event set by user earlier.
+    - It also needs permissions on developer end and user end.
+  - External API - It is available for the backend code.
+  - Progressive Response API - Alexa request a response every 8 seconds, otherwise the session will be closed.
+If the device is not responding due to any reason, this API will response certain message in between.

+- SSML(Speech Synthesis Markup Language ) - Is a markup language for Alexa Voices and sound effects.
+  - [Click here](https://developer.amazon.com/en-US/docs/alexa/custom-skills/speech-synthesis-markup-language-ssml-reference.html) to see its docs.
+  - It can be injected into output string to add tones to the voices.
+  - It can be tested on the test page under `Voice & Tone` tab.

 ### Alexa Voice Service